Mustafa-Shabbir-Bhavanagarwala/Projects/README.md

 <p>
 <li><h3>
-<a href="./WA, US Homeownership vs. Renting Trends - Anal. & Pred/" >The Occupancy Equation: Analyzing & Predicting Homeownership vs. Renting Patterns in the
+<a href="./Dwelling Occupancy Status in WA, US - Analyses & Study/" >The Occupancy Equation: Analyses & Study of Dwelling Occupancy Status in the Washington State,
-Washington State, US 🔗</a>
+US  🔗</a>
 </h3></li>
 <ul>
 <li><i>Objective:</i> In this project the Homeownership vs. Renting Patterns in the Washington state is studied based on various factors related to individuals and housing such as age, income, housing cost, and population density.</li>